 The following table shows the first 16 octal values, along with the equivalent decimal values:

-The following spreadsheets show examples of the Excel Oct2Dec function.
+The following spreadsheets show five examples of the Excel Oct2Dec function.

 Note that, in the above example spreadsheet, the negative octal in cell A4 is represented by two's complement notation.

 Further details and examples of the Excel Oct2Dec function are provided on the Microsoft Office website.